CSCfi/ida2-command-line-tools/README.md

 `local_pathname` is the pathname of a folder or file on the local system which is to be uploaded, or the pathname on the local system to which a file will be downloaded (either a single data file or the zip file for a data folder).
-Existing local files will not be overwritten when downloading, however, uploaded files will overwrite any existing files in the IDA service.
+Existing files will not be overwritten.

 `move` can also be used to rename a file or folder without changing its location.